Ibn Jubayr: Further journeys

 Ibn Jubayr also travelled to Medina, Mecca, Damascus, Mosul, Acre and Baghdad.
 At Basra, he saw how Indian timber was carefully used to make Lateen sail ships.
 He returned in 1185 by way of Sicily.
 His path was not without troubles, including a shipwreck.
 On both occasions, he travelled on Genoese ships.

-Frequently quoted is Ibn Jubayr's famous description of Muslims prospering under the Christian Crusaders' Kingdom of Jerusalem:
+Ibn Jubayr spent 32 days in the Christian Crusaders' Kingdom of Jerusalem.
+Thirteen of these days were spent anchored in the port of Acre, awaiting a favorable wind.
+Frequently quoted is Ibn Jubayr's famous description of Muslims prospering in the kingdom:

 We moved from Tibnin - may God destroy it - at daybreak on Monday.
 Our way lay through continuous farms and ordered settlements, whose inhabitants were all Muslims, living comfortably within the Franks....
 They surrender half their crops to the Franks at harvest time, and pay as well a poll-tax of one dinar and five qirat for each person.
 Other than that they are not interfered with, save for a light tax on the fruit of their trees.
 The houses and all their effects are left to their full possession.
 All the coastal cities occupied by the Franks are managed in this fashion, their rural districts, the villages and farms, belong to the Muslims.
 But their hearts have been seduced, for they observe how unlike them in ease and comfort are their brethren in the Muslim regions under their (Muslim) governors.
 This is one of the misfortunes afflicting the Muslims.
 The Muslim community bewails the injustice of the landlord of its own faith, and applauds the conduct of its opponent and enemy, the Frankish landlord, and is accustomed to justice from him.